 To include a bequest to BC Children's Hospital Foundation in your Will, you should consult with a lawyer or notary experienced in estate planning.
 They can help you prepare a new Will or add a codicil to your existing one.

 - Specific Bequest: You designate a specific dollar amount or piece of property, such as real estate, stocks, bonds or works of art.

 - Residual Bequest: You donate all or a portion of your estate to the beneficiary after all your debts, taxes, expenses and other bequests have been paid.

 - Contingent Bequest: Your gift takes effect only if the primary intention cannot be met (e.g. if the primary beneficiary does not survive the donor).

 We Can Help

-Please contact us to discuss charitable bequest options, suggested will clauses, recognition, our legal name or to inform us that you have left us a bequest in your will.
-You can also learn more from our Guide to Giving.
+Please contact us to discuss charitable bequest options, suggested Will clauses, recognition, our legal name or to inform us that you have left us a bequest in your Will.

 Your support is important, and we're happy to help in any way we can.

 Note: The information on this page can help facilitate discussions between you and your advisor.
 It is not intended as legal or financial advice.
 We encourage you to consult a qualified professional.